awsdocs/amazon-chime-user-guide/doc_source/chime-schedule-meetings.md

 Amazon Chime Pro users can schedule Amazon Chime meetings from their calendar app, including apps such as Outlook and Google Calendar\.
 They can also use auto\-call to automatically call their meeting attendees\.

 **Note**
 When Amazon Chime Pro users schedule a meeting, or someone schedules a meeting on their behalf, they become meeting *hosts*\.
 Hosting allows you to take several actions, such as enabling event mode\.
-For more information about the actions that hosts can take, see [Meeting host actions](chime-organizer-call-controls.md), and the [ Who is the host of a meeting and what can they do? ](http://aws.amazon.com/blogs/https://answers.chime.aws/questions/1374/who-is-the-host-of-a-meeting-and-what-can-they-do.html?childToView=1375#answer-1375) blog post\.
+For more information about the actions that hosts can take, see [Hosting meetings](chime-organizer-call-controls.md), and the [ Who is the host of a meeting and what can they do? ](http://aws.amazon.com/blogs/https://answers.chime.aws/questions/1374/who-is-the-host-of-a-meeting-and-what-can-they-do.html?childToView=1375#answer-1375) blog post\.

 Follow the links in these tables for more information about scheduling meetings\.